cfss-old/fa16_hw01/README.md

 ![Github on Rstudio](Images/screenshot 17.png "Github on Rstudio")

-The the workflow for this assignment was done using the command line on a MAC Book Pro.
+The workflow for this assignment was done using the command line on a MAC Book Pro.
 Furthermore, the changes to the file README.md were performed using the editor Atom:

 ![Atom editor](Images/screenshot 18.png "Atom editor")